apache/datafusion/docs/user-guide/src/distributed/kubernetes.md

   cluster, including where any client process runs.
 - Only a single scheduler instance is currently supported unless the scheduler is configured to use `etcd` as a backing store.

+## Publishing your images

+Currently there are no official Ballista images that work with the instructions in this guide.
+For the time being, you will need to build and publish your own images.
+You can do that by invoking the `dev/build-ballista-docker.sh`.

+Once the images have been built, you can retag them with `docker tag ballista:0.5.0-SNAPSHOT <new-image-name>` so you can push them to your favourite docker registry.

 ## Create Persistent Volume and Persistent Volume Claim